Home » Blog » Image Processing » Prewitt Operator for Edge Detection

-Edge Detection Tools
+Prewitt Operator for Edge Detection

 How does the Prewitt operator works?

-The coefficients of Prewitt masks are:
+The coefficients of the Prewitt masks are as follows:

 Like other gradient detection operators, this one also has a separable property.